wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 Design this template language and engine from the perspective of a linguist, The procedural expression of grammar and semantics is realized by the engineer's thinking.

-This is the Hanjst template language and engine.
+This is the Hanjst template language and engine from the jointly colloberation .

 Hanjst is intentionally designed to stop further "Reinventing the wheel" for HTML template engines though it sounds ridiculous.